Portion of Apparat advertisement from the September 1979 issue of BYTE

 - It is likely that Radio Shack never properly copyrighted any of its early software products, including TRSDOS.

-- Suing the people who fixed the bugs in TRSDOS while Radio Shack left those same bugs unfixed would have been a public relations nightmare.
+- Suing the people who were fixing the bugs in TRSDOS while Radio Shack left those same bugs unfixed would have been a public relations nightmare.

 For whatever reason, Clifford Ide’s name was never used in connection with NEWDOS.
 The NEWDOS author was identified only as “Sam Jones,” a pseudonym used to “keep his privacy and avoid being swamped by phone calls,” according to an 80 Micro article.
 In Harvard Pennington’s book TRS-80 Disk and Other Mysteries, the NEWDOS principals (Lauletta and Ide) are described not by name but as “two guys in Denver.”
 In the acknowledgements to the book, Jim Lauletta’s name is listed in full (although not identified with Apparat) but Clifford Ide’s name is abbreviated as C.I.